Ou Peng: Joining Liangshan

 In Liangshan's second offensive against the Zhu Family Manor, Ou Peng has a dazzling fight on horseback with Hu Sanniang.
 Even though Ou could not get the better of Hu, he impresses Song Jiang with how he uses the spear, a skill passed down in his family.

 Campaigns and death

 Ou Peng is appointed as one of the leaders of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

 In the battle of Shezhou in the campaign against Fang La, Ou Peng encounters the enemy general Pang Wanchun.
-Pang feigns defeat to bait Ou, who is determined to avenge comrades who had died at the hands of the expert archer, to come after him.
+Pang feigns defeat to bait Ou, who is determined to avenge his comrades who had died at the hands of the expert archer, to come after him.
 Pang suddenly turns on horseback to fire an arrow, which Ou has no problem catching with his hand even though he is riding at a gallop.
 But Pang quickly follows that up with many shots, which Ou finds increasingly hard to dodge.
 He is eventually shot to death.